cherrypy/cherrypy/sphinx/source/appendix/success.rst

 Websites running atop CherryPy
 ==============================

 `Hulu Deejay and Hulu Sod <http://tech.hulu.com/blog/2013/03/13/python-and-hulu>`_ - Hulu uses CherryPy for some projects.
+"The service needs to be very high performance.
+Python, together with CherryPy,
+`gunicorn <http://gunicorn.org>`_, and gevent more than provides for this."

+`Netflix <http://techblog.netflix.com/2013/03/python-at-netflix.html>`_ - Netflix uses CherryPy as a building block in their infrastructure: "Restful APIs to large applications with requests, providing web interfaces with CherryPy and Bottle, and crunching data with scipy."

 `Urbanility <http://urbanility.com>`_ - French website for local neighbourhood assets in Rennes, France.